Yeshiva University: Student publications

 The undergraduate university newspaper is The Commentator, and the newspaper for Stern College is The Observer.
 Law students at Cardozo also edit and publish five law journals.
-There are numerous other publications on a wide range of topics, both secular and religious, produced by the various councils and academic clubs, along with many official university publications and the university press.
+There are numerous other publications on a wide range of topics, both secular and religious, produced by the various councils and academic student organizations, along with many official university publications and the university press.
 The call letters of the student radio station are WYUR, and it is currently an Internet-only station.